-Agents want to make a sale so they can move on to the next deal.
+For example, a real estate agent may be eager to sell your home, even at below asking price, in order to move onto the next deal.
 Lowering prices can help that process move forward but has a negative impact on the seller.
 Let’s take a look at two examples.

 $300,000 sale.
 Agents receive $18,000.
 The seller receives $282,000.